darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 Camp = Name + Image.

 ### 292. Note about YelpCamp: Layout

+Same note as "275.
+Note about Serving Custom Assets" above.

 ### 293. YelpCamp: Layout

+Added partials and bootstrap.

 ### 294. YelpCamp: Creating Campgrounds

+POST route to add a campground.

+Include body-parser.

+Route to show add campground form.

+Add unstyled form.

+RESTful rule of thumb: A page that shows a list of data upon a GET request, if a user can add to the list, use a POST request to that same URL for doing the add to list operation.

+RESTful rule of thumb:
+GET @ /listofdata // displays data on the server
+POST @ /listofdata // performs an add operation to data on server, redirects to the same /listofdata GET @ /listofdata/new // displays the form whose action is POST @ /listofdata.

 ### 295. Note about YelpCamp: Styling Campgrounds Lecture

+* row div with an h3 that says: "Our Most Popular Campgrounds", but when he "heads back over" at 5:19 it's gone.

+* class name btn-large to style the bootstrap button.
+The class name should actually be: btn-lg

 ### 296. YelpCamp: Styling Campgrounds

+* jumbotron for main title - then make list entries a grid

+* \<header> .jumbotron // jumbotron is on the /campgrounds URL not home.
+  * h1
+  * p
+  * p
+  * btn for add

+* div . container
+* div .row
+  * div .col-md-3 .col-sm-6
+  * div .thumbnail + img
+  * div .caption

+* // test responsiveness + many images case + handling of different height images.
+* CSS
+div .row {
+  display: flex;
+  flex-wrap: wrap;
+}
+* .text-center

 ### 297. YelpCamp: Styling Nav and Forms
+* Adding Navbar then style the add new entry form.
+* make form text vertically stacked.
+* // NAVBAR
+* nav
+  * nav brand
+  * login // on right side
+  * sign up
+  * logout
+  * // test hamburger

+* // FORM

+* center + vertically stack

+* div .container
+* div .row
+  * div style=width: 30%; margin: 0 auto;
+  * div .form-group per input
+  * text input + .form-control
+  * button .btn-block

+END.

+---

+# Section 29: Databases

+---

+### 298. What is a Database?

+* DB categories: SQL vs NoSQL
+* Keeping your data list around in between server on/off.
+* A simple text file can serve the function of a database.
+* SQL: SELECT ALL FROM TABLE / DROP TABLE.
+* db.dogs.find() db.dogs.delete().
+API to db.
+* NoSQL = non-relational DB.
+SQL = relational.
+  * SQL = table-like
+  *
+### 299. Note about installing MongoDB
+### 300. Installing MongoDB
+### 301. Mongo Shell Basics
+### 302. Notes about Mongoose
+### 303. Introduction to Mongoose Pt.
+1
+### 304. Introduction to Mongoose Pt.
+2